B-Ricey763/resume/resume.typ

   date: "April 2024",
-  [Developed a Game Boy Advanced game implementing WWII aircraft flight using C], [Added features such as scrolling backgrounds and animations using intimate knowledge of Direct Memory Access], [Optimized the game by studying bitmap based video buffers and limiting draw calls], )
+  [Developed a Game Boy Advanced game implementing WWII aircraft flight using C], [Added features such as scrolling backgrounds and animations using intimate knowledge of Direct Memory Access], [Optimized game by studying bitmap based video buffers and limiting draw calls to include 9 custom pixel art images], )
 /*
 #project_item(